The Best Restaurants in Montclair

 Faubourg in Montclair serves up modern Mediterranean cuisine with French accents.

-544 Bloomfield Avenue, 973-543-7700
+544 Bloomfield Avenue; 973-543-7700

 Fusionista

-14 Park Street, 862-846-4874
+14 Park Street; 862-846-4874

 Gioia Mia

-331 Bloomfield Avenue, 973-233-0350
+331 Bloomfield Avenue; 973-233-0350

 Koreander

 The dining room is simple but pleasant, and the cooking is good.
 The classic Korean rice bowls—bibimbap and bulgogi, among others—can be ordered in a sizzling hot stone bowl.
-There are soups, vegetable dishes and a kids’ menu to bolster the selection of spicy grilled meat entrees.
+There are soups, vegetable dishes and a kids’ menu to bolster the selection of spicy grilled meat entrées.
 BYO.

-128 Watchung Avenue, 973-509-7800
+128 Watchung Avenue; 973-509-7800

 Laboratorio Kitchen

 Several restaurants in this space on Montclair’s main drag failed to win a following until chef James DeSisto took it over in 2014.
 His decision to retain the name of the failed place that immediately preceded him seemed questionable at first.
-But he has clearly made the name his own and earned a loyal following.
-And why not?
+But he has clearly made the name his own and earned a loyal patronage.
 His New American food, with highly credible French and Italian dishes, is delicious and well-executed.
 Prices are eminently reasonable, portions are generous, and the space is soothing and comfortable.
 BYO.

-615 Bloomfield Avenue, 973-746-6100
+615 Bloomfield Avenue; 973-746-6100

 Marcel

-631 1/2 Valley Road, 973-842-4088
+631 1/2 Valley Road; 973-842-4088

 Mesob

 Despite never having worked in a restaurant, sisters Berekti and Akberet Mengistu fearlessly opened Mesob in 2003.
 They’d grown up in an Ethiopian family of 10 children; with relatives dropping by all the time, cooking dinner for 40 on little notice was no big deal.
-They figured they could handle it—and they were right.
-Patrons have taken to the Ethiopian way of eating—scooping up subtly spiced meat and vegetable stews with hand-torn strips of cool, spongy injera, Ethiopia’s uniquely absorbent sourdough crepes.
+They figured they could handle the business—and they were right.
+Patrons have taken to the Ethiopian way of eating—scooping up subtly spiced meat and vegetable stews with hand-torn strips of cool, spongy injera, Ethiopia’s uniquely absorbent sourdough crêpe.
 BYO.

-515 Bloomfield Avenue, 973-655-9000
+515 Bloomfield Avenue; 973-655-9000

-6 S. Fullerton Avenue, no phone
+6 S. Fullerton Avenue

 Raymond's in Montclair is a popular spot with American fare and reasonable prices.